wp-plugins/sewn-in-xml-sitemap/readme.txt

 There are two main customizations available.

 *	Choose which post types are added (posts and pages by default)
-*	When ACF is installed, adds a metabox to all included post types to remove single posts
+*	Adds a meta box to all included post types to remove single posts from being added to the sitemap

 # Sewn In XML Sitemap

 A nice and simple way to create XML Sitemaps when a page or post is saved.
 Very simple, no cruft or extra features you won't use.
+It also works well with our Sewn In Simple SEO plugin.
+When both are installed, they integrate together.

 ## Control what post types are added